MariaElidaiana/cosmic-waves/_posts/2024-7-1-zine-pre-release.md

 ---
 layout: post
-title: Zine's pre-release at Sternstunden Festival.
+title: Zine's release at Sternstunden Festival.
 categories: News
 excerpt: The zine "Cosmic Waves" will be released at the Hamburg Observatory during the outreach activities of the Sternstunden Festival 2024.
 ---